mhwco/mhw-app-article/article/demo/article.md

 - This nested list also has blank lines between the list items.

 - How to create nested lists
-1. Start your regular list
+1.Â  Start your regular list
-2. Indent nested lists with four spaces
+2.Â  Indent nested lists with four spaces
-3. Further nesting means you should indent with four more spaces
-    * This line is indented with eight spaces.
+3.Â  Further nesting means you should indent with four more spaces Â Â Â  * This line is indented with eight spaces.

-- List items can be quite lengthy.
-You can keep typing and either continue them on the next line with no indentation.
+- List items can be quite lengthy.Â  You can keep typing and either continue them on the next line with no indentation.

 - Alternately, if that looks ugly, you can also